BenDev254/AWS-Federated-Learning/README.md

 You can access the live test application here = https://demo-fl-frontend-eqapesdxgmaganhz.canadacentral-01.azurewebsites.net/

+- Doctor Credentials - auth = doc; pass = doc
+- Data Scientist Credentials - auth = pass; pass = pass

 - Note -- Some of the data in this demo environment is test data and there not complete.
 Kindly generate fresh new envoys for your test.

+---

+### ⚠️ Important Notice

+Liaise with the resident doctor before any training.
+Share the training materials only first, and wait for the hospital to treat a number of patients.
+Only then should you launch training.

+Run **Global Inference** only after training models on a number of envoys successfully and the doctor exporting the materials to their individual S3 buckets, to avoid runtime errors.

+📧 **For any assistance, contact the lead Data Scientist Benard via [benard@techlife.africa](mailto:benard@techlife.africa)**

 ---

 ## ⚙️ Setup Instructions